Inventory Management Techniques

 6) Sell older inventory first

-For most retailers, the last thing you want is to be always using the newest stock to fulfil orders.
+For most retailers, the last thing you want is to be always using the newest stock to fulfill orders.
 This leaves older inventory sitting in the warehouse and susceptible to damage, decay or passing best before dates.

 So it’s worth making a rule to store new inventory from the back of shelves and then take from the front - automatically enforcing a first-in-first-out (FIFO) system: